 The HMAC SHA512 is calculated using the URI path and the previously calculated SHA256 digest, with the base64 decoded API private key as the HMAC key.
 An example of the data that should be passed to the HMAC would be as follows:

 HMAC SHA512 using base64 decoded private key = HMAC of "/0/private/TradeBalanceSHA256"

 The API-Key and API-Sign HTTP headers are the only two required custom HTTP headers.
 The API-Key header is an exact duplicate of the API public key from account management.
 The API-Sign header is the HMAC SHA512 digest encoded using base64.

 And more about Nonce and Nonce Window here:

 Another reasons may be that spot positions on margin are not currently available for clients residing in certain countries.
-Please see this article for our geographical restrictions:

 If wishing to open a long and short position for the same currency, please choose different trading pairs with the same currency as the base or quote currency.
 Ex: short XBT/USD, long XBT/EUR.

 These limits are based on your verification level.
 Please close some of your open orders or verify your account to a higher level.